tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 ```

 ### InfluxDb 2
-There are two ways to set certificate or fingerprint to trust a server:
+There are two ways to set the certificate or fingerprint to trust a server:
  - Use full param constructor
 ```cpp
 // InfluxDB client instance with preconfigured InfluxCloud certificate